Mosjøen: Climate

 Mosjøen is located about 100 km south of the Arctic Circle, and the town has an untypical wet and mild boreal climate (Köppen: Dfc), with winter as the wettest season.
-The town has mild summers and moderately cold winters, but is mild compared to other places on similar latitudes.
+The town has mild summers and moderately cold winters, but is mild compared to other places on similar latitudes due to its proximity to the Atlantic Ocean.
 Situated at the head of a relatively narrow fjord, Mosjøen is not as mild in winter as places on the outer seaboard, but has slightly warmer summers.
-On July 27, 2019, Mosjøen recorded a high of 35 C, the warmest temperature recorded in Nordland and Northern Norway.
-Mosjøen receives a large amount of precipitation, particularly in autumn and early winter, and usually has substantial amounts of snow on the ground from early winter to April.
+On 27 July 2019, Mosjøen recorded a high of 35.0 C, which is the warmest temperature officially recorded in Nordland and Northern Norway.
+Mosjøen receives a large amount of precipitation, particularly in autumn and early winter, and usually has substantial amounts of snow on the ground from late November or early December until mid-April.
 Its temperatures are fairly similar to that of Anchorage, Alaska.
-The weather station is located at the airport, about 7 km further into the valley from Mosjøen.
-The town itself, located at the shores of the fjord, will have warmer lows than the airport.
+The weather station is located at the airport, about 7 km further inland from Mosjøen.
+The town itself, located at the shores of the fjord, will typically have slightly warmer lows than the airport.
 The record low is from January 2010.
-Mosjøen experiences midnight sun from June 16 to 26th due to atmospheric refraction, but has no polar night.
+Despite being south of the Arctic Circle, Mosjøen experiences midnight sun from 16 June to 26 June due to atmospheric refraction, but has no polar night: on the December solstice, Mosjøen has just under three hours of daylight.